modelop/modelop.github.io/Getting Started/Building and Testing Streams/index.md

 ## <a name="intro-to-streams"></a>Intro to Streams
 Streams in FastScore define the integration to our data pipeline.
 Streams will read records from underlying transport, verifies with the schema, and feeds them to the model.
 The streams are defined via JSON document that contain connection information and control behavior.
 Full documentation on Streams is available [here](https://opendatagroup.github.io/Product%20Manuals/Stream%20Descriptors/).
-This guide will be walking through .

 Here are the parts of the stream that we define:
 - Description - optional